Generalization Bounds in the Predict-then-Optimize Framework

 \RUNAUTHOR{El Balghiti, Elmachtoub, Grigas, and Tewari} \RUNTITLE{Generalization Bounds in the Predict-then-Optimize Framework} \TITLE{Generalization Bounds in the \\ Predict-then-Optimize Framework}

-\ARTICLEAUTHORS{ \AUTHOR{Othman El Balghiti} \AFF{Department of Industrial Engineering and Operations Research, Columbia University, New York, NY, 10027, \EMAIL{oe2161@columbia.edu}} \AUTHOR{Adam N. Elmachtoub} \AFF{Department of Industrial Engineering and Operations Research and Data Science Institute, Columbia University, New York, NY, 10027, \EMAIL{adam@ieor.columbia.edu}} \AUTHOR{Paul Grigas} \AFF{Department of Industrial Engineering and Operations Research, UC Berkeley, Berkeley, CA, 94720, \EMAIL{pgrigas@berkeley.edu}} \AUTHOR{Ambuj Tewari} \AFF{Department of Statistics, University of Michigan, Ann Arbor, MI, 48109, \EMAIL{tewaria@umich.edu}} } \ABSTRACT{ The predict-then-optimize framework is fundamental in many practical settings: predict the unknown parameters of an optimization problem, and then solve the problem using the predicted values of the parameters.
+\ARTICLEAUTHORS{ \AUTHOR{Othman El Balghiti} \AFF{ Department of Industrial Engineering and Operations Research, Columbia University, New York, NY, 10027, \EMAIL{oe2161@columbia.edu}} \AUTHOR{Adam N. Elmachtoub} \AFF{Department of Industrial Engineering and Operations Research and Data Science Institute, Columbia University, New York, NY, 10027, \EMAIL{adam@ieor.columbia.edu}} \AUTHOR{Paul Grigas} \AFF{Department of Industrial Engineering and Operations Research, UC Berkeley, Berkeley, CA, 94720, \EMAIL{pgrigas@berkeley.edu}} \AUTHOR{Ambuj Tewari} \AFF{Department of Statistics, University of Michigan, Ann Arbor, MI, 48109, \EMAIL{tewaria@umich.edu}} } \ABSTRACT{ The predict-then-optimize framework is fundamental in many practical settings: predict the unknown parameters of an optimization problem, and then solve the problem using the predicted values of the parameters.
 A natural loss function in this environment is to consider the cost of the decisions induced by the predicted parameters, in contrast to the prediction error of the parameters.
-This loss function was recently introduced in \cite{elmachtoub2017smart}, which called it the Smart Predict-then-Optimize (SPO) loss.
-Since the SPO loss is nonconvex and noncontinuous, standard results for deriving generalization bounds do not apply.
-In this work, we provide an assortment of generalization bounds for the SPO loss function.
-In particular, we derive bounds based on the Natarajan dimension that, in the case of a polyhedral feasible region, scale at most logarithmically in the number of extreme points, but, in the case of a general convex set, have poor dependence on the dimension.
-By exploiting the structure of the SPO loss function and an additional strong convexity assumption on the feasible region, we can dramatically improve the dependence on the dimension via an analysis and corresponding bounds that are akin to the margin guarantees in classification problems. }
+This loss function was recently introduced in \cite{elmachtoub2017smart} and referred to as the Smart Predict-then-Optimize (SPO) loss.
+In this work, we seek to provide bounds on how well the performance of a prediction model fit on training data generalizes out-of-sample, in the context of the SPO loss.
+Since the SPO loss is non-convex and non-Lipschitz, standard results for deriving generalization bounds do not apply.

+We first derive bounds based on the Natarajan dimension that, in the case of a polyhedral feasible region, scale at most logarithmically in the number of extreme points, but, in the case of a general convex feasible region, have linear dependence on the decision dimension.
+By exploiting the structure of the SPO loss function and a key property of the feasible region, which we denote as the strength property, we can dramatically improve the dependence on the decision and feature dimensions.
+Our approach and analysis rely on placing a margin around problematic predictions that do not yield unique optimal solutions, and then providing generalization bounds in the context of a modified margin SPO loss function that is Lipschitz continuous.
+Finally, we characterize the strength property and show that the modified SPO loss can be computed efficiently for both strongly convex bodies and polytopes with an explicit extreme point representation.